Overall Score 6 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings is the rating of protection given by an enclosure, against solids and liquids.
-The letters 'IP' are followed by two values The first value of the IP rating refers to protection against solids say dust, while the second refers to resistance against liquids (water).
+IP ratings refer to the rank of protection given by a casing, against solids and liquids.
+The letters 'IP' are followed by two values The first value refers to protection against solids such as dust, while the second refers to protection against liquids (water).

 we are not yet certain of their rating with solids (dust)